baylessj/daisy-reverb/README.md

 This repo also includes a modified version of CloudyReverb for Terrarium.
 It is a lighter reverb than CloudSeed (in terms of memory/processing requirements), and uses the reverb algorithm from [eurorack](https://github.com/pichenettes/eurorack/tree/master).

+Download the cloudseed.bin for Daisy Seed from the [Releases](https://github.com/GuitarML/DaisyCloudSeed/releases) page.

 ## Getting started
 The new code for Terrarium has been added to ```DaisyCloudSeed/petal```.
 Build the daisy libraries and CloudSeed with (after installing the Daisy Toolchain):